TicketsBot/docs/src/features/start-ticket-from-message.md

 # Start Ticket From Message
-Did you know that you can start a ticket from a thread using message context menus?
+Did you know that you can start a ticket from a channel using message context menus?

 This is a similar functionality to Discord private threads.
 A common use case is for using tickets to perform moderation, where you can drag a user into a ticket to discuss a specific message with them.

 ## How To Use
-To start a ticket from a message, simply right click the message, hover over `Apps` and select `Start Ticket`:
+To start a ticket from a message, simply right click the message, hover over `Apps`, and select `Start Ticket`:

 ![Context menu](/img/context_menu_start_ticket.webp)